Dad

 yes

-That’s good!
+I am so glad to hear that!
 Although it’s not a surprise, because everyone enjoys Pink Flamingoes.

 And, similarly, everyone is quite spectacularly confused about what documentation should look like in a world where obedient LLM servants are churning out text on demand.
 In particular: which bits should people still do, and what should be left to the machines?